Header Banner

-How To: Make raw Cantonese style chow mein
+How to Make raw Cantonese style chow mein

 Jess Knox from "In the Raw" makes Raw Cantonese-Style Chow Mein.
 Start by spiralizing (or julienning) butternut squash and making a marinade of 2 tsp tamari (or soy sauce), 1 tbs almond butter, 1/3c water, and 1/2 clove garlic.
 Combine and put onto dehydrator tray in nest-shaped bunches at 110-125 degrees for 3 hours or until a little crispy.